tsmoo/HackTheBox/Devel/WriteUp_Devel.md

 03-17-17  04:37PM               184946 welcome.png
 ```

-We retrieve the present files with the 'get' command :
+We retrieve the present files with the `get` command :

 ```
 ftp> get iistart.htm
 ftp> get welcome.png
 ```

-There are 2 directories under 'aspnet_client' and one called 'system_web'.
+There are 2 directories under `aspnet_client` and one called `system_web`.
 There are empty.

 It seems that this FTP Server contains the content of the Web Server.

 #### Web Server / Port 80

-By visiting the website, we have at the root, the image 'welcome.png' that we has on the FTP server.
+By visiting the website, we have at the root, the image `welcome.png` that we has on the FTP server.

 We were right, the FTP server hosts the website content.